orta/RedXcode/README.md

 #### Installation

 Install [Alcatraz](http://alcatraz.io/).
-In XCode choose Window, Package Manager and search for "RedXcode".
+In Xcode choose Window, Package Manager and search for "RedXcode".
 Alternatively, clone this repo and hit build, then restart Xcode.
 Alcatraz is better, you get updates with no effort.

 #### Usage